Matryoshka Pilot: Learning to Drive Black-Box LLMs with LLMs: Introduction

 Existing research efforts for improving black-box LLM performance can be largely categorized into two main methodological paradigms (Figure~\ref{fig:existingworks}): (1) \textbf{In-context learning (ICL)-based methods}~\citep{sun2024adaplanner,tan2024democratizinglargelanguagemodels,zhuang2024hydra} that are designed to guide LLM in exhibiting specific capabilities or adhering to particular directives.
-However, these frameworks necessitate \emph{meticulously constructing few-shot demonstrations or prompts} for LLMs to emulate or follow, rather than fundamentally advancing their intrinsic capabilities.
+However, these frameworks necessitate \emph{meticulously constructing few-shot demonstrations or prompts} for LLMs to emulate or follow, which relies on heuristic prompts constructions.
 (2) \textbf{Adapter-based methods}~\citep{sunbbox, zhuang2024hydra, shi2024medadapter} that exploit the inherent randomness in LLM generation, producing multiple candidate outputs and subsequently selecting those that optimally satisfy domain-predetermined criteria.
 Nevertheless, these approaches are highly dependent on the intrinsic synthetic capabilities or built-in functionalities of the black-box LLM, potentially resulting in the selection of a \emph{suboptimal candidate} when all the generated options are less than ideal.
 Furthermore, both ICL and adapter-based methodologies exhibit significant limitations when applied to long-horizon tasks (\eg, multi-step reasoning, long-term planning, \etc) due to their inherent lack of environmental interaction capabilities.
 In light of these constraints, we propose to leverage smaller, open-source LLMs as controllers to generate soft prompts as guidance, instead of relying on hard memory in context.